Comprehensive University Endowment Trust Fund

 Another round of Bucks for Brains funding of $60 million was made available to Kentucky’s public colleges and universities during the 2008-10 biennium in recognition to the success and popularity of the program.
 Since the inception of the program in 1998, Murray State has received $10,070,787 in state matching funds and $10,070,787 in private matching funds for a total endowment increase of $20,141,574.

 With these endowment funds, the University has been able to establish two endowed chairs and five endowed professorships.
-Both chairs and three of the professorships were filled during the reporting period 2021-2022.
+Both chairs and three of the professorships were filled during the current reporting period.
 All endowed chairs and professorships reported expenditure activity during the fiscal year.
 In addition, 29 endowed scholarships and five mission support endowments have been established.
 The results are enhanced teacher training quality as well as improved instruction and research in financial planning and creative writing.
 The endowed scholarships have helped provide greater access to higher education.